pyta-uoft/website/index.md

 ### R0913: Too many arguments {#R0913}

-When a function or method is defined with too many arguments.
+The function or method is defined with too many arguments.

 Note: the limit is 5 arguments.